Please also see my All-Time World Cup Team Index.

 ST: Patrick Kluivert

-The teenage star of the great Ajax team of 1995.
+Kluivert was the teenage star of the great Ajax team of 1995. scoring the wining goal the Champions' league Final..
 He was also a star with Barcelona.
 He joined Milan in 1997, but he quickly left for Barcelona a season later.
 He had a relatively successes at the club, but left for Newcastle United in 2004.
 His career was never the same due to injuries.
 He was a part of the national team from 1996 to 2004.

 Romeo Castelen, Jerry De Jong, Edson Braafheild, Luciano Narsingh, Ken Monkou, Ryan Babel, Romeo Castelen, Henk Fraser, Marciano Vink, Jeremain Lens, Georginio Wijnaldum.